SamG101-Developer/SPP-Compiler-5/meta/IDEAS.md

 ## Coroutine Update

-- Allow early `ret` inside a coroutine (cannot have an expression).
 - Introduce the `GenOnce` type -> acts as `Gen` but with an auto call to `.res()`
 - The `GenOnce::resume` must be a consuming method?